telerik/reporting-docs/report-items/graph/structure.md

 * __Title__&mdash;The title of the axis, usually a brief description of the dimension.
 * __Grid lines__&mdash;Within the Graph, a grid of lines may appear to aid the visual alignment of data.
 You can enhance the grid by visually emphasizing the lines at regular or significant graduations.
 The emphasized lines are then called major grid lines and the remainder are minor grid lines.

-For more information on formatting the axes of the Graph report item, refer to the article on [axes styling]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/axis %}).
+For more information on styling the axes, refer to the article on [formatting the axes of the Graph report item]({% slug telerikreporting/designing-reports/report-structure/graph/formatting-a-graph/axis %}).

 ## Scales